PyMVPA/PyMVPA/doc/source/tutorial_sensitivity.rst

   categories.

 If you are not interested in this level of detail, we can combine the maps into one, as we have done with dataset samples before.
-A feasable algorithm might be to take the per feature maximum of absolute sensitivities in any or the maps.
+A feasible algorithm might be to take the per feature maximum of absolute sensitivities in any or the maps.
 The resulting map will be an indication of the importance of feature for *any* partial classification.